marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 :disable exclusion: This option is best used for individual (non-interactive) tasks, or when you deploy LIONESS in the laboratory (that is, not with participants recruited online), where dropouts are atypical.
 When a participant loses connection to the server (e.g. due to network problems), you can try to solve this without the participant dropping out.
 The other members of the group typically wait and continue once the problem is solved.

+Note that currently, LIONESS Lab does not have any standard measures in place to have dropouts replaced by other players, or by bots.
+In case you are considering an experimental design with features like these, you can program this manually using JavaScript elements in the appropriate (decision) screens.
+Note that, however, the data stemming from groups that include computer-generated responses may be compromised, and  may require careful consideration in any analyses.
+We are aware of at least some experimenters having used techniques like this in LIONESS Lab.
+Do not hesitate to :ref:`get in touch https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!forum/lioness-lab>`if you require further information on this.

 sortableMatching
 ~~~~~~~~~~~~~~~~~~